 Prerequisite(s): Minimum of 16 years of age.
 Some previous knowledge of First Aid/ CPR is recommended, but not required.

 Receive thorough training that meets or exceeds all WorkSafe BC and CSA regulations and standards.
 Each student will be evaluated and those able to demonstrate a minimum level of operational competence receive an Ives & Associates document of successful program completion.
 Note: Ask for information sheet when registering.
+Please bring your CSA approved steel toe boots.
+Dress for the weather and bring a lunch/snacks.

 Prerequisite(s): Must be 16 years of age and have, or have had, a driver's license.